EmmaRamirez/emmaramirez.me/posts/01-14-18/the-glories-and-pitfalls-of-monorepos.md

 Now run `lerna add lodash` to install lodash into each package.
 (If we ran `lerna add lodash --scope=links` for example, it would only install lodash in the links package).

+## The Glories

+There are some clear advantages that you'll quickly find when managing a monorepo.

+For one, Lerna's `exec` command allows you to

 ## Further Reading